History of Chinese currency: Gold yuan

-The onset of World War II saw a sharp devaluation of the fabi currency.
-This was largely due to the unrestrained issuance of the currency to fund the war effort.
-After the defeat of Japan and the return of the Kuomintang Central Government, a further reform was instituted in August 1948 in response to hyperinflation.
+In response to hyperinflation, the Nationalist government issued the gold yuan in August 1948.
 The Gold Yuan Certificate replaced the fabi at the rate of 1 gold yuan = 3 million yuan fabi = US$0.25.
 The gold yuan was nominally set at 222.17 mg of gold.
-However, the currency was never actually backed by gold and hyperinflation continued.
+Despite the implication of "gold" yuan, the currency was not backed by gold.